 Kyrgyzstan, a little-visited country in Central Asia, offers everything you need for your next cultural exploration or hiking adventure:

-- The landscape stuns – Seriously, the mountains here are incredible.
+The landscape stuns – Seriously, the mountains here are incredible.
 The Travel Lemming has lived near mountains most of his life, and is sometimes numb to mountain landscapes.
 But Kyrgyzstan’s deliver.
-Outside of Svaneti, Georgia, I have a hard time thinking of an area that compares to the landscapes here.